Online Master's in Human Resources Overview

 How much can I earn with an online master's in human resources?

-According to the Bureau of Labor Statistics (BLS), the median annual salary for human resources specialists is $61,920 as of May 2019.
-However, HR professionals with more education and experience can work their way up to management positions.
-At this level, median salaries as of May 2019 were $116,720 for human resources managers, $122,270 for compensation and benefits managers, and $113,350 for training and development managers.
-Employment in these fields is projected to increase at a rate of approximately 5% through 2028.
-While competition for these jobs is predicted to be strong, those with a master's degree are expected to have the best prospects.
+According to the Bureau of Labor Statistics, the median annual salary for human resources specialists is $63,490.
+However, HR professionals with more education and more experience can work their way up to management positions.
+For instance, HR managers — just one of several occupations open to graduates of human resources programs — have a median annual salary of $121,220; others, such as compensation and benefits managers, can make $125,130 per year.
+Employment in the area of personnel coordinations and management is projected to increase at a rate of approximately 10% through 2030.
+While competition for these jobs is predicted to be strong, those with a master's degree may have increased prospects.

 What is the difference between an MBA with a specialization in HR and an MS-HRM?